Paperwork

 Food & Water

 We are aware of the potential monotony of expedition food and Alpine Ascents makes every effort to make meals a positive part of the climb.
 Our pre-planned meals use a large shipment of food from the US along with food purchased locally in Kathmandu.
 We take great care in our meal preparation, understanding the importance staying healthy, fueling effectively, and overall enjoyment.
+Climbers will often have the option of eating local food while on the trek to basecamp.

 Leave No Trace